Goi of Baekje

-Goi of Baekje (died 286, r.
+Goi (died 286, r.
 234–286) was the eighth king of Baekje, one of the Three Kingdoms of Korea.

 Background

 He is recorded as the second son of the 4th king Gaeru and younger brother of the 5th king Chogo.
 Upon the death of the 6th king Gusu, Gusu's eldest son Saban became king, but proved to be too young to rule.
 Goi dethroned Saban and became king.
-The Samguk Sagi records that "King Chogo's younger brother, who had the same mother, became king.".
+The Samguk sagi records that "King Chogo's younger brother, who had the same mother, became king.".
 This is disputed because of the time differences.
 It is rather believed that his father was a collateral relative of Gaeru.

-Some scholars interpret the Korean records Samguk Sagi and Samguk Yusa to mean that Goi was the younger brother of the mother of King Chogo, implying that he is of the Utae–Biryu lineage, rather than a direct descendant of the traditionally recognized founder Onjo.
+Some scholars interpret the Korean records Samguk sagi and Samguk yusa to mean that Goi was the younger brother of the mother of King Chogo, implying that he is of the Utae–Biryu lineage, rather than a direct descendant of the traditionally recognized founder Onjo.

 The Chinese records Book of Zhou (周書) and Book of Sui (隋書) refer to "Gutae" as the founder of Baekje, and some scholars believe that "Gutae" actually refers to Goi as the true founder of the kingdom.

 Reign

 Goi is generally credited with centralising the Baekje kingdom, concentrating royal power and laying the foundation of the state structure.

 Immediately upon taking the throne, he established a central military office to restrain the independence of regional clans.
-The Samguk Sagi also records that in 260, he established a central bureaucracy of six ministers(called jwapyeongs), sixteen rank levels, and a code of dress, although the full system may have been completed after his reign (see, e.g., Best (2002)).
+The Samguk sagi also records that in 260, he established a central bureaucracy of six ministers(called jwapyeongs), sixteen rank levels, and a code of dress, although the full system may have been completed after his reign (see, e.g., Best (2002)).

 In 262, he is said to have established regulations against bribery, requiring corrupt officials to repay three times the amount of the bribe.
 He also ordered the cultivation of farmlands south of the capital.

 In 266 the king dispatched soldiers to attack Bongsan Fortress of Silla.
 The master of the fortress, Jikseon, led a sortie of 200 of his most robust troops and defeated them.
 He attacked Silla again in 272, 278 and 284.
 During the attack of 278 his troops surrounded the fortress of Goegok.